Indochina wars: French Indochina

-French colonization and occupation of the region was a consequence of missionary work of the 16th century, which had resulted in Catholics forming a converted minority.
-While Gia Long tolerated Catholicism, his successors Minh Mạng and were orthodox Confucians, admiring ancient Chinese culture.
-They forbade Catholic proselytism, as it was usually the religious arm of colonization and they resisted European and American attempts to establish colonial trade posts, which France tried to impose against the laws of the country.
+The French colonization and occupation of Vietnam were a result of secular imperialism, driven by economic interests and strategic considerations.
+In addition to exploiting Vietnam's resources, the French saw the region as a strategic buffer to facilitate access to resources in China.
+France, however, used the pretext of protecting Christians, who were persecuted by the Nguyen, as a justification for their invasion of Vietnam.
+While Gia Long tolerated Catholicism, his successors Minh Mạng and Thiệu Trị were orthodox, fundamentalist Confucians, admiring ancient Chinese culture.
+They forbade Catholic proselytism and resisted European and American attempts to establish colonial trade posts, which France tried to impose.
 This was seen by colonial powers as "provocative".

-Confucian isolationist policy led the Vietnamese to refuse industrial modernization, so that they were not able to resist military power of a French invasion.
+Isolationist and chauvinist policy led the Vietnamese to refuse industrial modernization, so that they were not able to resist military power of a French invasion.
 In August 1858, Napoleon III ordered the landing of French forces at Tourane, (present-day Da Nang), beginning a colonial occupation that was to last almost a century.
 By 1884, the French had complete control over the country, which now formed the largest part of French Indochina.
 It took the Vietnamese people almost a century to expel the last colonial influence in their country.

+Vietnamese independence movements were suppressed, and the French refused to honor what they had committed to in the protectorate treaty.
+Nguyen Sinh Cung established the Indochinese Communist Party (ICP) in 1930; the Marxist–Leninist party aimed to overthrow French rule and establish a communist state.
+Vietnam’s struggle for independence was also shaped by nationalist movements in two main strands: reformist and revolutionary, both embraced republicanism and anticommunist nationalism.
+Nationalist groups included the Vietnamese Nationalist Party, Vietnamese Revolutionary League, Đại Việt Nationalist Party, and religious communities such as Buddhist, Hòa Hảo, Cao Đài, and Catholic.

+Fractures between nationalists and communists emerged in the late 1920s.
+Revolutionary nationalists accused communists of being factional and subservient to foreign influence, while communists contended nationalism was too narrow and republicanism not radical enough.
+Vietnamese communists envisioned their revolution as proletarian and an integral part of world revolution, rather than solely a national movement.
+They believed class struggle and purges were essential to dismantle older social structures and pave the way for socialism.
+The Vietnamese communist revolution’s pursuit of centralized control fueled a protracted civil conflict, characterized by violence, ideological purges, and the suppression of competing nationalist movements.
+The Indochinese Communist Party was primarily responsible for starting widespread Vietnamese-on-Vietnamese violence.